abbott-sansa/sansa-folio-so-allocation/README.txt

-Need to Configure the GL Plugin.
+Need to Enable and Configure the GL Plugin:
+* Sales Order
+* Invoice